 DOT mandates that all hazardous materials in transport have labels indicating what they are, which can be used to assist in reporting accidents and containing the incident.

-Once the materials are identified, first responders can come up with a more detailed mitigation plan, which will be followed up by a more thorough analysis and remediation as necessary.
+Once the materials are identified, first responders can come up with a more detailed mitigation plan for roadside spill cleanup services and roadside waste reduction, which will be followed up by a more thorough analysis and remediation as necessary.

 If your fleet requires an emergency hazardous waste cleanup or needs assistance in spill remediation, contact the hazardous waste management experts at Clean Management.